Discover your potential savings with our ROI Calculator

 • A neutral third-party inspection company conducts external supplier audits by assessing the supplier’s compliance based on specific quality standards and business requirements.
 To ensure that the supplier quality standards are met consistently, it is recommended that supplier audits are conducted every two years.

-• Track all supplier-related data in real-time
+• rack all supplier-related data in real-time to prepare for audits

-• Submit requests to suppliers, contract manufacturers, dealers, or partners
+• Submit requests to suppliers, contract manufacturers, dealers, or partners for audit-related information

-• Communicate and collaborate with key stakeholders
+• Communicate and collaborate with key stakeholders to address audit findings

-Astronut
+Mascot Astronut

 Related Insights